vincent-doan/it3220e-dl-superresolution-project/data/README.md

 After being created, the dataloader can be used as normal.

 For the first run of any dataloader, data downloading will begin.
+Files will be stored in the `cache` folder in the root directory.
 In later uses, this will be skipped.